OpenVPM vs ImproMed

 What about your data?

 With no open API and an on-premise proprietary database, moving data out of ImproMed usually means a vendor or third-party conversion.
-OpenVPM keeps a public schema and full export, so you are never stuck with software that has stopped moving forward.
+OpenVPM keeps a public schema, but importing still requires export review, mapping, dry runs, and assisted handling of unsupported record types.

 Read: who owns your practice dataWhen ImproMed is the better fit